RumenMoysev/Gallery-Site-Fullstack/README.md

 cd server
 npm run start
 ```
-In the second one enter the client folder and start the client
+In the second one enter the client folder and start the client.
 If you don't have angular installed firstly install it using this command
 ```bash
 npm install -g @angular/cli